SZXC-WG/LocalGen-new/content/faq.en.md

 ## Where are v6 settings stored?

-The associated-files document names `settings.json`, but the current desktop app does not implement settings persistence.
-Local Game choices apply to that launch only.
+Settings are not saved between launches yet.
+Local Game choices apply until you close the app.

 ## Where should I report a bug or propose a feature?